Damans227/random-cars-microservice/README.md

  ## User Stories

-- Users can execute various such as GET/POST endpoints to show and add cars to the elasticsearch repository.
+- Users can show or update different records using various GET/ POST endpoints depicted in the documentation.
 - Deployment of the application is pretty quick due to all the dependencies packed in a single fat jar file as a spring boot application.

  ## Features